 The core of my work is fieldwork on undescribed and (often) endangered languages of New Guinea.
 I practice community-led partnerships in language documentation to produce collections of endangered languages serving both scientific and community needs.

-One current project is the digitisation of the 'Lexicon of proto oceanic.'
+I am also working on the digitisation of the 'Lexicon of proto oceanic.'
 This involves migrating the seven volumes reconstructing the lexicon of Proto Oceanic by Malcolm Ross, Andrew Pawley and Meredith Osmond into an accessible online database.

 My previous project was a typology of distributed exponence where I am examined the boundaries of redundant structures in morphology across languages from around the world.
 Funded by the British Academy.
 [NF160104]